 Ms. Rampling, can you tell what “Hannah” is about?

-“Hannah” is really a film about a state of being, about how consciousness works in a way, and how you actually get through a phase of being which shocks you so much that you almost become unable to function.
-Through the shock you emerge into denial that you carry on.
+“Hannah” is a film about a state of being, about how consciousness works in a way, and how you get through a phase of being which shocks you so much that you almost become unable to function.
+Through the shock, you emerge into denial that you carry on.
 When watching “Hannah” in the beginning, you don’t know what is happening, but the point of the film is to try and get into the head of a woman—or a human being—who is going through a particular state.
-I think it’s a very fascinating way of making films and very few have perhaps been done in this very rigorous way.
-I think [film director] Andrea Pallaoro did it in a very profound, artistic and creative way—almost like an art stylist.
-There’s a lot of natural sound and very little dialogue.
-So everything is about the schock of how you are feeling and about how you will be feeling as you go along with the character of Hannah on this journey.
+I think it’s a very fascinating way of making films, and very few have perhaps been done in this very rigorous way.
+I think [film director] Andrea Pallaoro did it in a very profound, artistic, and creative way—almost like an art stylist.
+There’s a lot of natural sounds and very little dialogue.
+So everything is about the shock of how you are feeling and about how you will feel as you go along with the character of Hannah on this journey.

 Why did you want to make this film?

 We actors are like vehicles of who we are, and all human beings feel more or less the same way.
-If we are injured or if we lose a loved one, we all feel the same kind of pain.
+If we are injured or lose a loved one, we all feel the same kind of pain.
 We all feel joy and pain the same: the basic human emotions are the same.
-Actors are able to just channel those feelings and make them interesting, so that they actually are believable.
+Actors are able to just channel those feelings and make them interesting so that they actually are believable.
 Then people will say, ‘Oh, that’s the way I also felt about that.’
-And it is the way you feel about that, because we’re feeling it as you were feeling it.
-So that’s the technique and that’s the way we make films.
+And it is the way you feel about that because we’re feeling it as you were feeling it.
+So that’s the technique, and that’s the way we make films.